rivantsov/LockDemo/ReadMe.md

 This small application is a sample code for the (upcoming) article about using database locks to ensure consistent loading and update of complex documents in relational databases.
 The app works several servers: MS SQL Server, MySql, Postgres, Oracle.
 Before you run the application, you need to prepare the database:
 * Choose a server type and create LockTest database on (local) target server.
 (For MySql and Oracle - skip this, choose the target server installation)
-* Open SQL Browser app (SQL management studio, SQL browser) and run DDL script from DDLscripts folder to create database tables
+* Open SQL Browser app (SQL Management Studio, SQL browser) and run DDL script from DDLscripts folder to create database tables
 * Adjust connection string for target server in the app.config file.
 * Modify serverType variable variable in Program.cs Run the app.
 Turn on/off 'useLocks' variable and see the effects (errors) on the app execution.